umbralcalc/umbralcalc/README.md

 * Building a generalised platform for a wide variety of business decision-making problems.
 * Optimising traffic light control behaviour to improve the flow of multi-modal traffic.
 * Improving betting decisions based on simulated cricket match predictions.
-* Recommending mass drug administration policies that maximise the opportunities for disease elimination.
+* Recommending mass drug administration policies that maximise the opportunity for disease elimination.
 * Optimising cosmological survey decisions to increase the chance of detecting physics models.

 In my free time I develop code and [write technical docs](https://umbralcalc.github.io/stochadex).